Readit News logoReadit News

 I think what Ilya is trying to get at here is more like: someone very smart can seem "unpredictable" to someone who is not smart, because the latter can't easily reason at the same speed or quality as the former.
 It's not that reason itself is unpredictable, it's that if you can reason quickly enough you might reach conclusions nobody saw coming in advance, even if they make sense.

-killthebuddha · 8 months ago
+killthebuddha · a year ago

 Your second paragraph is basically what I'm saying but with the extension that we only actually care about reasoning when we're in these kinds of asymmetric situations.
 But the asymmetry isn't about the other reasoner, it's about the problem.
 By definition we only have to reason through something if we can't predict (don't know) the answer.